ainaimi/EPI560/syllabus.md

 ## COURSE DESCRIPTION

-This course covers epidemiologic concepts in further depth than previous methods courses and provides an overview of advanced topic in the analysis of epidemiologic data.
+This course covers epidemiologic concepts in further depth than previous methods courses in the program, and provides an overview of advanced topic in the analysis of epidemiologic data.
 The course builds on the concepts and tools introduced in other Epi methods courses early in the series.
-This is a required course for students in the MSPH Epidemiology program, usually taken during the second year.
+This is a required course for students in the PhD and MSPH Epidemiology program.

+### Concepts Covered

+The course includes two weekly lectures and one lab, and will be divided into five sections: Frequentist versus Bayesian Statistics and related concepts (p values, s values, Bayes factors, confidence intervals, credible intervals, NHST) (section 1), basic study design and trial emulation topics (section 2), regression modeling strategies for continuous, binary and categorical outcomes (section 3), missing data and multiple imputation (section 4), and variance estimation and interpretation (section 5).

+The lecture material will be reinforced by lab sessions in which students will be able to implement lecture concepts and observe them in practice.
+The labs will focus on actual analyses using the R programming language.

 ## PRE-REQUISITES

 This course will build on basic and intermediate analytic methods covered in [EPI 538](https://sph.emory.edu/academics/courses/epi-courses/index.html), [EPI 545](https://sph.emory.edu/academics/courses/epi-courses/index.html), and [EPI 550](https://sph.emory.edu/academics/courses/epi-courses/index.html).

-Prerequesite skills and concept include: basic epidemiological measures, confounding, misclassification, selection bias, types of case-control studies, estimation of epidemiological parameters, issues related to causality, bias, study design, interaction, effect modification and mediation, as well as concepts, methods, and application of key mathematical modeling approaches used to evaluate multivariable data from epidemiologic studies: logistic regression, and Cox regression.
+Prerequesite skills and concept include: basic epidemiological measures, confounding, misclassification, selection bias, types of study designs, estimation of epidemiological parameters, issues related to causality, interaction, effect modification and mediation, as well as concepts, methods, and application of key mathematical modeling approaches used to evaluate multivariable data from epidemiologic studies such as logistic and Cox regression.

+## DIVERSITY, EQUITY, AND INCLUSION

 ## COURSE LEARNING OBJECTIVES